Streaming television: 2000s

+2010s

+in 2010, Adobe launched HTTP Dynamic Streaming (HDS).
+In addition, HTTP-based adaptive streaming was chosen for important streaming events such as Roland Garros, Wimbledon, Vancouver and London Olympic Games, and many others and on premium on-demand services (Netflix, Amazon Instant Video, etc.).

+The increase in streaming services required a new standardization, therefore in 2012, with the contributions of Apple, Netflix, Microsoft, and other companies, Dynamic Adaptive Streaming, known as MPEG-DASH, was published as the new HTTP-based adaptive streaming standard.

 Smart TVs took over the television market after 2010 and continue to partner with new providers to bring streaming video to even more users.
 As of 2015, smart TVs are the only type of middle to high-end television being produced.
 Amazon's version of a digital media player, Amazon Fire TV, was not offered to the public until 2014.

 Access to television programming has evolved from computer and television access to include mobile devices such as smartphones and tablet computers.
-Corresponding apps for mobile devices started to become available via app stores in 2008, but they grew in popularity in the 2010s with the rapid deployment of LTE cellular network.
-These mobile apps allow users to view provided streaming media on mobile devices which support them.
+Corresponding apps for mobile devices started to become available via app stores in 2008, but they grew in popularity in the 2010s with the rapid deployment of LTE cellular networks.
+These apps enable users to stream television content on mobile devices that support them.

-In 2008, the International Academy of Web Television, headquartered in Los Angeles, formed in order to organize and support television actors, authors, executives, and producers in web series and streaming television.
-The organization also administers the selection of winners for the Streamy Awards.
-In 2009, the Los Angeles Web Series Festival was founded.
-Several other festivals and award shows have been dedicated solely to web content, including the Indie Series Awards and the Vancouver Web Series Festival.
 In 2013, in response to the shifting of the soap opera All My Children from broadcast to streaming television, a new category for "Fantastic web-only series" in the Daytime Emmy Awards was created.
-Later that year, Netflix made history by earning the first Primetime Emmy Award nominations for a streaming television series, for Arrested Development, Hemlock Grove, and House of Cards, at the 65th Primetime Emmy Awards.
-Hulu earned the first Emmy win for Outstanding Drama Series, for The Handmaid's Tale at the 69th Primetime Emmy Awards.
+That year, Netflix made history with the first Primetime Emmy Award nominations for a streaming television series at the 65th Primetime Emmy Awards, for Arrested Development, Hemlock Grove, and House of Cards.
+Hulu earned the first Emmy win for Outstanding Drama Series, for The Handmaid's Tale at the 69th Primetime Emmy Awards in 2017.